 Linux Shells and Types Explained

 Linux shell is a command language interpreter.
-It provides a way to execute commands, create script files, run programs, work with Linux file-system, compile computer code, and manage the computer.
-In simple words, the Linux shell is a command-line interface that allows us to interact with the host Linux system via commands.
+It provides a way to execute commands, create script files, run programs, work with the Linux file system, compile computer code, and manage the computer.
+Simply put, it is a command-line interface that allows us to interact with the host Linux system via commands.

 Shell derivation

-On a standard Linux (or UNIX) system, a variety of shells are available.
+Apart from the default shell, Linux and Unix include many other shells.
 Each shell has its distinct properties and default environment variables.
 Each shell contains a collection of built-in commands and additional tools that allow us to interact with the host system.

-Usually, a Linux distributor picks a shell that meets its requirements and customizes the shell for its audiences, and sets the shell as the default shell on its distribution.
-No matter which shell a distributor chooses, they all are derived from the original Bourne shell.
+Usually, a Linux distributor picks a shell that meets its requirements, customizes it for its audiences, and sets it as the default shell on its distribution.
+No matter which shell a distributor chooses, they all are derived from the original Bourne Shell.
+Since all shells are derived from the same Bourne Shell, they share several features and functions.
+These similar features and functions make learning different shells easier.
+Once you learn one shell, you can quickly learn and use others.

 Popular Linux shells